Understanding and Applying for Life Insurance

 You can either contact an insurance agent or use online tools provided by insurance companies to get quotes and information.
 Agents can guide you through the process and answer any questions you may have.

-Carefully review the terms and conditions of the policy, including the coverage amount, term length, and premium payments.
 Ensure you understand any exclusions or limitations.
 If you have questions, ask your insurance agent for clarification.

 (Optional) Step 4: Undergo a Medical Exam